Geo-Bit/horsetooth-liquidators/README.md

 ## About

-Horsetooth Liquidators is a deliberately vulnerable web application designed for the NoCo Hackers security meetup.
+Horsetooth Liquidators is a deliberately vulnerable web application designed for the NoCo Hackers Holiday CTF Event 2024.
 This fictional ecommerce platform simulates a local Fort Collins business that specializes in liquidating various goods and merchandise.

-Built with Vue 3 + Vite on the frontend and Node.js + Express on the backend, this application serves as a practical learning environment for web security testing and exploitation.
+Built with Vue 3 + Vite on the frontend and Node.js + Express on the backend, this application serves as a practical CTF lab and includes a number of vulnerabilities to exploit.

 ## 🎯 Purpose

-This project provides hands-on experience with common web vulnerabilities in a safe, controlled environment.
+This project provides hands-on experience with common web vulnerabilities in a safe, controlled environment allowing players to capture and submit flags.
 It's designed to help security enthusiasts, penetration testers, and developers understand:
 - Common web application vulnerabilities
 - Secure coding practices
 - Web application security testing